siwaar/rag-renault/README.md

 3. Execute those actions using available tools
 4. Observe the results
 5. Reflect on the outcomes to inform further actions

-In our case, we implemented 2 major tools :

 The Renault Agent is equipped with two major tools: